 Final Thoughts on Movies About PTSD

-It can be extremely difficult for people struggling with PTSD, as well as the toll it has on their family and friends.
+It can be extremely difficult for people struggling with post-traumatic stress disorder, as well as the toll it has on their family and friends.

 For those who have never experienced the pain brought about by witnessing or living through a traumatic event, it is impossible to understand how it feels to live with it on a daily basis.